tcaiazzi/kathara-trex-labs/astf/simple_fat_tree/README.md

 - `leaf_2_0_1` announces the TRex client's network `16.0.0.0/24` in BGP;
 - `leaf_2_0_1` is connected to the TRex client using a static route.

+## Windows Users
+Currently, WSL 2 does not support Multi-Path.
+If you are running Docker with WSL 2 backend you need to **set the Hyper-V Docker backend** to run the lab.
+To do so:
+1. Open Docker Desktop and go to Settings (cog in the top-right corner);
+2. Unselect the “Use the WSL 2 based engine” checkbox
+3. Click “Apply & restart”

+Alternatively, you can create a VM running a Linux distribution.

 ## Network Scenario Configuration
 The `lab` folder contains all the files needed by Kathará to run the emulation:
 - `lab.conf` contains the network topology configuration.
 You can find more details on it on the [man-pages](https://www.kathara.org/man-pages/kathara-lab.conf.5.html).